polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 ### Performance

 It's a new functionality, which doesn't modify the existing implementations.
+In the XCM integration, TODO

 ### Ergonomics

-The proposal facilitate the wallets and dApps developers.
-Developers no longer need to examine every concrete implementation to support conceptually similar operations across different chains.
-Additionally, they gain a more modular development experience through encapsulating custom computations over the exposed APIs in PolkaVM programs.
+From the perspective of off-chain tooling, this proposal streamlines development by unifying multiple chain-specific RuntimeAPIs under a single consistent interface.
+This significantly benefits wallet and dApp developers by eliminating the need to handle individual implementations for similar operations across different chains.
+The proposal also enhances development flexibility by allowing custom computations to be modularly encapsulated as PolkaVM programs that interact with the exposed APIs.

 ### Compatibility

-The proposal defines new apis, which doesn't break compatibility with existing interfaces.
+For RuntimeAPI integration, the proposal defines new apis, which doesn't break compatibility with existing interfaces.

 ## Prior Art and References